erossini/MAUILanguageDropdown/README.md

 # Language Dropdown from MAUI
-Component for MAUI to display a dropdown with languages.
+A component for MAUI is to display a dropdown with languages.
 Include all the flags in SVG format and functions to get all language data.

 ## Languages and flags